Angelo Mozilo: In media

-In the documentary film Inside Job Mozilo is cited as one of the persons responsible for the economic meltdown of 2008 and named in Time magazine as one of the "25 People to Blame for the Financial Crisis".
-Condé Nast Portfolio ranked Mozilo second on their list of "Worst American CEOs of All Time".
+In the documentary film Inside Job, Mozilo is cited as one of the persons responsible for the economic meltdown of 2008 and named in Time magazine as one of the "25 People to Blame for the Financial Crisis".
+Condé Nast Portfolio ranked Mozilo second-worst on their list of "Worst American CEOs of All Time".

-In the 2011 four part investigative series, Al Jazeera named Mozilo as one of the people responsible for popularising the trend of giving subprime loans to the poor.
+In the 2011 four-part investigative series Meltdown, Al Jazeera named Mozilo as one of the people responsible for the trend of making subprime loans to borrowers with poor credit history.

-As of 2016, Angelo Mozilo maintains a residence in Santa Barbara, California near the Montecito Country Club.